aboutcode-org/aboutcode-toolkit/REFERENCE.rst

 ::

-    --fetch-license KEY                 Fetch licenses text from a DejaCode API. and create <license>.LICENSE side-by-side
+    --fetch-license api_url api_key     Fetch licenses data from DejaCode License Library and create <license>.LICENSE
-                                        with the generated .ABOUT file using data fetched from a DejaCode License Library.
+                                        side-by-side with the generated .ABOUT file.
                                         The following additional options are required:

                                         api_url - URL to the DejaCode License Library API endpoint